mhetacc/DataMiningChallenges/RiceChallenge/Rice_report.md

       1207.246932        231.583311        362.191786        183.891990         54.613735       1103.660065          1.110601
 ```

-As a rule of thumb *VIF* values over ten are considered bad, so now we will iteratively drop values and try to refit the model to see if we can improve the situation.
+As a rule of thumb, *VIF* values over ten are considered bad, so now we will iteratively drop values and try to refit the model to see if we can improve the situation.

 - **Drop Area:**
   - VIFs =